-When experiencing a recovery in sobriety, pink clouds are quite a common experience – feeling fantastic as if a massive weight has been lifted from your shoulders and you can enjoy life to the fullest.
+When experiencing a recovery in sobriety, yes, these phases and feelings are quite a common experience – feeling fantastic as if a massive weight has been lifted from your shoulders and you can enjoy life to the fullest.
 But, this experience can give you quite unrealistic expectations about what life is going to be like.
 Yes, these amazing feelings offer hope and a future for those who do experience it, the cloud can cover up the vision of the real problems that one may have to face.
 These blinding experiences are often followed by disappointment, which could put a person back to wanting to drink again – exactly where they have worked so hard to be free from.

 This is exactly what happened to me.
 I was so happy about my new-found or regained life that I got comfortable that I had now cracked it.
 I was now free from the addiction to alcohol.
 I thought, that as a new man, I could ‘take it or leave it’.

 I decided that I would try it out, which is one of the dangerous points of the pink cloud.
 I tried it, and before I knew it I had relapsed.
 And seemingly being able to drink just as much as I had done with a 6-month break in drinking every night.
 Straight back into it.
 Bang.
 And at the blink of an eye, I was back to drinking heavily, every night.